iqzirr/Docker-Swarm-with-Terraform-Ansible/README.md

   - All Docker hosts must have sudo/root access for Docker installation

 # How to run the stack
-- first, change your directory to Terraform
+- First, change your directory to Terraform
-- configure all the needed variables in variables.tf
+- Configure all the needed variables in variables.tf
-- to modify the amount and the spec of the vms, configure it in main.tf
+- To modify the amount and the spec of the vms, configure it in main.tf

 ```
 terraform init
 terraform plan
 terraform apply
 ```
-- to delete the hosts
+- To delete the hosts
 ```
 terraform destroy
 ```

 Limitations:
- - if we want to add more workers, we have to manually add sshpass and slave lines in main.tf, and change count to n vms
+ - If we want to add more workers, we have to manually add sshpass and slave lines in main.tf, and change count to n vms